paluh/purescript-homogeneous/README.md

 # purescript-homogeneous

-This library exploits the underling representation of the `Record` (`Variant` comming soon ;-)) to provide convenient instances when they are homogeneous.
+This library exploits the underling representation of the `Record` (`Variant` comming soon ;-)) to provide convenient instances when it is homogeneous.

 ## `Data.Homogeneous.Record`